-In terms of central heating, a thermostat is essentially a switch, but instead of a person switching a handle or pressing a button, it is switched on and off by changes in temperature in the room.
+In terms of central heating, a boiler thermostat is essentially a switch, but instead of a person switching a handle or pressing a button, it is switched on and off by changes in temperature in the room.

-A lot of thermostats use the fact that materials expand and contract when heated and cooled to physically make and break electric circuits.
+A lot of thermostats for boilers use the fact that materials expand and contract when heated and cooled to physically make and break electric circuits.
 Common materials are bimetals and wax.
 With bimetals (two metal strips joined together along their length), they work by the difference in expansion rates between the two metals (say, steel and copper) making the strip bend.
 With wax, it’s pure expansion physically pushing on a valve.

 There are also thermostats that have no moving parts in them, detecting temperature using thermistors, semiconductors and thermocouples (like a kitchen thermometer that you plunge into your cake or chicken).

 Not all thermostats have a simple on-off function.
 Some open and close gently to control the flow of fluid through them.
 The principle remains the same – they are reacting to heat – but they are designed to balance temperature in a much more controlled way.
 Gas ovens work by controlling the flow of gas in response to the temperature inside; and cars’ cooling systems allow just the right amount of water through the engine to keep its temperature optimised.
 It’s also the principle behind thermostatic radiator valves, which we cover below.

 In a central heating system, the main thermostat is an essential component.
 Without it you would have to turn your heating on and off multiple times a day to try to keep the temperature in the home reasonably constant.
 You’d probably end up going to bed with the heating on full for eight hours every night!